bwallace7430/chess/notes.md

 the form: () -> 0 (if the function has no parameters and returns 0) OR (a, b) -> a+b (if the function has two parameters a and b, and returns a+b)
 #### Functional Interface
 An interface that only declares one method function.
+## Week 6
+### Server
+A server is the computer.
+Most of the time the services are some sort of a product or something being provided, while the server mainly handles network requests and endpoints.
+### Endpoints
+Clear, register, login, logout, list games, create game, join game; Can be thought of as methods.
+### Good design
+Domain driven, encapsulation, inheritance, cohesive, uncoupled, decomposition, YAGNI, POLA, KISS, single responsibility, open/closed, liskov, interface segregation, dependency inversion